 - 10-20 photographs of married couple together.
 Examples could include wedding photos, traveling, special events with family and friends, etc. (You should also hand write the place, names and dates on the back of photos.)

 All of the evidence above is made more effective if it starts at the time the marriage began up to the present time.
 Affidavits should be supported by other types of evidence listed above.
-For more tips on providing evidence of the bona fide marriage, read 33 Great Documents for Proving a Bona Fide Marriage on an I-751 Petition.

 How long does it take to get a permanent green card after filing Form I-751?